 (d) Non-approval of new construction.

-(1) If, during the initial on-site survey of completed construction, the surveyor finds certain basic requirements not met, he may recommend to DHS that the facility not yet be licensed and approved for occupancy.
+(1) If, during the initial on-site survey of completed construction, the surveyor finds certain basic requirements not met, he or she may recommend to HHSC that the facility not yet be licensed and approved for occupancy.
 Such basic items may include the following:

 (A) construction which does not meet minimum code or licensure standards for basic requirements such as corridor widths being less than eight feet clear width, ceilings installed at less than the minimum seven feet six inches height, resident bedroom dimensions less than required width, and other such features which would disrupt or otherwise adversely affect the residents and staff if corrected after occupancy;